 This is very different from a hearing aid, which simply amplifies sound.
 A cochlear implant is a processor that communicates with the auditory nerve, and it takes repeated adjustment and lots of after-care to "relearn" and understand what you're hearing.

 Jonathan O'Dell is an assistive training technologist at the Massachusetts Commission for the Deaf and Hard of Hearing.
 He also has bilateral cochlear implants; he lost his hearing around age 10 as a result of meningitis.
-He first wore hearing aids, but after they stopped working, he looked into implants.
-His left ear was implanted in 2011, and after a successful adaptation to the surgery (he went from 0% speech discrimination, or understanding words without speechreading, to more than 50 percent), he decided to have his right ear implanted in February 2012.

 In his role with the commission, he answers questions about cochlear implants for those who are curious, and he shares his story.
 He said he's done this more often in recent years, as cochlear implants are becoming smaller and more popular.